 Since loneliness in relationships can be associated with other mental health problems like increased anxiety and masked depression, changing your lifestyle can help in minimizing these issues.
 Getting good sleep, eating healthy, taking care of your body and mind are all part of a good self-care routine.

 Avoid taking alcohol or depending on drugs to alleviate your loneliness.
 They only make matters worse.
-Instead, devote the same energy to build a better lifestyle and shaping up your body.
-The impact won’t be seen immediately but can go a long way in battling loneliness.
+Instead, devote the same energy to building a better lifestyle and shaping up your body.
+The impact won’t be seen immediately but can go a long way in battling feeling lonely and unloved in a relationship.

-Nurture your friendships.
-Take time out for your children, siblings and parents.
-Go out with your friends more often and try and make new friendships.
-It might not help your current relationship but will definitely help you cope with your loneliness better.
+Nurture your friendships and start spending more time with friends.
+Take time out for your children, siblings, and parents.
+Go out with your friends more often and try to build new friendships.
+It might not help your current relationship but will definitely help you cope with your loneliness better and realize that there is so much more love out there for you!

 13. Do not doubt the love you share

-Feeling lonely in relationships have become way too common these days and you can’t be blamed to believe that love has been replaced by loneliness.
-However try not to doubt the care, affection and love that brought you together in the first place.
+Feeling lonely in relationships has become way too common these days and you can’t be blamed to believe that love has been replaced by loneliness.
+However, try not to doubt the care, affection and love that brought you together in the first place.

-Despite what you may be feeling know that the physical and emotional distance between you and your partner does not mean that the core has changed.
-It can be brought back with effort and determination so unless your love for him or her has completely vanished, or yo feel you are in a fake relationship, do not give up hope.
+Even though you may feel the physical and emotional distance between you and your partner acutely, it does not mean that the core of your relationship has changed.
+It can be brought back with effort and determination so unless your love for him or her has completely vanished, or you feel you are in a fake relationship, do not give up hope.

-This is a tough one but if you are serious about bringing back the lost feeling of togetherness, some deliberate steps to bring your partner back into your world is essential.
-Create moments of shared experiences.
+This is a tough one but if you are serious about bringing back the lost feeling of togetherness, some deliberate steps to bring your partner back into your world are essential.
+Create moments of shared experiences so you can stop asking yourself, “Why do I feel so sad and lonely with my partner?”

 For instance, join them while they are enjoying a game of soccer.
 Help them in the kitchen.
 Make small talk.
 Improve communication in the relationship.
 In other words, do not hesitate to show that you are attempting to make things work.
 You may believe that since YOU are the one feeling lonely, you shouldn’t have to make the effort.
 But the key is – you are not doing it for them, you are doing it for you.